lmaotrigine/klip/README.md

 $ klip paste
 ```

-Retrieve the content of the clipboard, spit it to standard output, and clear the
+Retrieve the content of the clipboard, clear the clipboard, and spit it to
-clipboard.
-Not necessarily in that order.
-Only one lucky client will have the
-privilege of seeing the content.
-The choice was between this race and latency on
-every request.
-I chose the race because this is not commonly encountered in
-practice (at least during my usage).
+standard output.

 ```console
 $ klip move